 - 1. NUR 490 Role Transitions Capstone is a 7-week course. - 2.
 The Department will not schedule other on-ground courses during Capstone. - 3.
 Students will not be allowed to schedule on-ground classes concurrently to meet the scheduling requirement of clinical agencies and objectives of Capstone. - 4.
 Students are expected to be available and in Kansas City for weekdays, weeknights, weekend days and weekend nights for hospital assigned shifts beginning the first day of the college scheduled 7-week period through the last day of classes. - 5.
 Students are required to attend the clinical agencies orientation at the agencies set date and time.
 Students must note that some agencies require orientation prior to the start of the school year. - 6.
 Students who fail to attend the hospital scheduled orientation and/or Capstone preconference will not be allowed to attend Capstone clinicals and will need to drop the course.
-The course may not be offered again until the following spring. - 7.
+The course may not be offered again until the following semester. - 7.
 Students who are also employed at the clinical agency they are assigned to for the Capstone course must also attend the Capstone clinical orientation as specified by the agency - 8.
 Students are not authorized to contact the clinical agencies regarding capstone placement arrangements.
 This is a requirement of the clinical agencies as well as the department. - 9.
 Manager requests must be made by the manger to the clinical educator at the hospital before the capstone preference deadlines.
 Jewell will be notified by the clinical educator of manager requests.
 Students will not be placed on the floor they work on currently or plan to work on without a manager request. - 10.
 Capstone faculty and the Chair of the department determine student capstone clinical assignments.
-Capstone placements are assigned based on the following: - Availability of placements - Previous clinical performance - Hallmark Forms

-- Adult Health I test average

-- Professional Feedback Forms

-- History of professional conduct

-- Predictor scores

-- Student Preferences with written rationale

-- Transcript review
+Capstone placements are assigned based on the following: - Availability of placements - Previous clinical performance - Hallmark Forms - Adult Health I test average - Professional Feedback Forms - History of professional conduct - Predictor scores - Student Preferences with written rationale - Transcript review capstone placement is to ensure that every student meets the outcomes of the course and is prepared for success on NCLEX.

-Specialty Area Capstone Placements will be assigned based on the following:
+Specialty Area Capstone Placements will be assigned based on the following considerations:

-- Student has an average score of 60 or better on predictors taken prior to the spring semester. - Professional Feedback Forms - Hallmark Forms - History of professional conduct - Student is not on probation at the time of capstone. - Student has passed all of med calc exams in 2 or less attempts.
+- Student has an average score of 60 or better on any predictors completed. - Professional Feedback Forms - Hallmark Forms - History of professional conduct - Student is not on probation at the time of capstone. - Student has passed all of med calc exams in 2 or less attempts.